 I sill feel rather the same way today about both tigers and fuel.
 Even with a better understanding of slogans, marketing, and intellectual property.
 That knowledge, combined with my usual obsessive streak, has since led to the discovery that it was Kellogg’s who first unleashed their tiger (in 1951).
 Exxon’s tiger arrived in 1959.
 So perhaps it was Exxon executives who ate cereal and felt the connection between breakfast fuel and gasoline for cars.

 Both of these item are for sale.
 I am an antiques dealer, you know.
 (Also on Facebook.)
-The stuffed tiger is at Antiques On Broadway ($39); the glass pitcher is at Exit 55 Antiques ($30).
+The stuffed tiger is at Antiques On Second ($39); the glass pitcher is at Exit 55 Antiques ($30).
 You may also contact me about them, if you are interested.